-- 19.4.
-An outdoor sporting 'field of play bubble' can consist of a maximum of 30 people including coaches, officials and other support staff at any one time at Level 3 (numbers are subject to further confirmation from Scottish Government for Level 0, 1 & 2).
-In exceptional circumstances, numbers may be increased, but only if approved directly by Scottish Government or where specific Scottish Governing Bodies of sport (SGBs) guidance and mitigating actions have been agreed by sportscotland. - 19.5.
-Multiple outdoor sporting bubbles can be used for SGB training and competition up to a maximum of 200 per day at Level 3 In such cases operators and organisers should undertake comprehensive risk assessments to ensure that these bubbles do not mix at any time including before, during or after an activity.
-Once an individual has completed their activity, they should immediately vacate the 'field of play' and are then subject to household rules. - 19.6.
-Total participant numbers allowed to take part in small-scale events at Levels 0, 1 & 2 are being reviewed by Scottish Government.
-Further information will be provided once available. - 19.7.
-Permanent outdoor sport, leisure and club facilities which are accessed on a regular basis by the general public and/or club members and have in place a designated COVID officer should risk assess and identify mitigating measures to protect participants and staff.
-This may for instance include operating separate activity zones, implementing staggered time slots and putting in place other measures to ensure participation bubbles remain separate including consideration of parking and access/egress. - 19.8.
-Any further exemptions or variation to training, competition, or event participant numbers, including the addition of spectators, must be agreed directly with Scottish Government and may be subject to other relevant Scottish Government guidance. - 19.9.
-Where outdoor sports training, competition or events are planned and include multiple bubbles; operators and organisers should, as part of their risk assessment, consult with relevant local authorities, environmental health, the police, or other body responsible for the safety of the public.
-Agreement must be reached with these bodies before the training, event or competition takes place. - 19.10.
+- 20.4.
+An outdoor sporting 'field of play bubble', including multiple bubbles, can be used for organised training, competition, or participation events up to the limits noted below.
+Coaches, officials, and other volunteers are not included in Level 0 to Level 2 bubble/participation numbers but are at Level 3.
+Support staff numbers should be limited to those that are required to ensure a safe, well run activity: - Level 3 Bubbles of up to 30 with a maximum of 200 participants per day - Level 2 Bubbles of up to 50 with a maximum of 500 participants per day - Level 1 Bubbles of up to 100 with a maximum of 1000 participants per day - Level 0 Bubbles of up to 500 with no participant limit per day - 20.5.
+Operators and organisers should undertake comprehensive risk assessments to minimise the risk of movement or contact between bubbles (or waves) including before, during or after an activity.
+Once an individual has completed their activity, they should immediately vacate the 'field of play' and are then subject to household rules. - 20.6.
+Total participant numbers taking part in training, competition, or events, other than detailed below, should not exceed maximum daily numbers. - 20.6.1.
+Permanent outdoor sport, leisure and club facilities which are accessed on a regular basis by the general public and/or club members and have in place a designated COVID officer and appropriate risk assessments may exceed the daily participation limit if managed in line with Scottish Government guidance on the opening of indoor and outdoor sport and leisure facilities.
+This may, for instance, include operating separate activity zones, implementing staggered time slots and putting in place other measures to ensure participation bubbles remain separate including consideration of parking and access/egress. - 20.7.
+Any further exemptions or variation to training, competition, or event bubble or participant numbers, including the addition of spectators, must be agreed directly with Scottish Government and may be subject to other relevant Scottish Government guidance. - 20.8.
 Operators and organisers should note that the situation around COVID-19 is fluid and activities may need to be cancelled at short notice should there be a change in local or national restrictions.
-In such circumstance's plans should be in place to notify participants of event cancellation and to ensure they do not attend the venue. - 19.11.
-SGBs and operators should introduce a period of training to familiarise participants with guidelines before running competitions. - 19.12.
-Outdoor group coaching for organised sport and physical activity including aerobics and fitness classes can take place with up to 30 people at any one time in Level 3, including the coach, if physical distancing is always maintained.
-Bubble numbers for Level 0, 1 & 2 are to be confirmed by Scottish Government.
+In such circumstance's plans should be in place to notify participants of event cancellation and to ensure they do not attend the venue. - 20.9.
+SGBs and operators should introduce a period of training to familiarise participants with guidelines before running competitions. - 20.10.
+Outdoor group coaching for organised sport and physical activity including aerobics and fitness classes can take place if physical distancing is maintained with bubble/participation numbers as identified in Table A.